nihalpasham/rustBoot-book/src/arch/images.md

 >    - if it isn't signed or if it cannot be verified using the included the [`authentication-type`](images.md#tags).

 ## FIT-image format
-rustBoot leverages Uboot's [`flattened-uImage-tree`](https://raw.githubusercontent.com/u-boot/u-boot/master/doc/uImage.FIT/howto.txt) format when booting the linux kernel.
+rustBoot leverages Uboot's [`flattened-uImage-tree`](https://raw.githubusercontent.com/u-boot/u-boot/master/doc/uImage.FIT/howto.txt) format to boot the linux kernel.

 The FIT format is essentially an extension of  the [`device-tree`](https://github.com/devicetree-org/devicetree-specification/releases/tag/v0.4-rc1) format.
 FIT allows us to combine multiple binaries such as the kernel, ramdisk, device-tree-blob etc. into a single image.